NLnetLabs/routinator/doc/manual/source/manual-page.rst

               every RTR client.
 Clients are identified by their RTR source IP address.
 This is disabled by default to avoid accidentally leaking information about the local network topology.

+       .. option:: --rtr-tls-key

+              Specifies the path to a file containing the private key to be used for RTR-over-TLS connections.
+The file has to contain exactly one private key encoded in PEM format.

+       .. option:: --rtr-tls-cert

+              Specifies the path to a file containing the server certificates to be used for RTR-over-TLS connections.
+The file has to contain one or more certificates encoded in PEM format.

+       .. option:: --http-tls-key

+              Specifies the path to a file containing the private key to be used for HTTP-over-TLS connections.
+The file has to contain exactly one private key encoded in PEM format.

+       .. option:: --http-tls-cert

+              Specifies the path to a file containing the server certificates to be used for HTTP-over-TLS connections.
+The file has to contain one or more certificates encoded in PEM format.

        .. option:: --refresh=seconds